theoh-io/PostureTrack/README.md

 Before trying to launch the app on loomo make sure to have the same downscale parameter on Loomo and in the config file: `config/loomo/loomo_cfg.yaml`.
 To see the config on loomo use the command: `adb shell cat /sdcard/follow.cfg`

 ### QuickStart with Loomo
-Easiest way to start is to change the ip-adress of loomo in the config file (`config/loomo/loomo_cfg.yaml`)  and launch the script to run the algorithm on loomo
+Easiest way to start is to change the ip-adress of loomo in the [config file](./src/PostureTrack/config/loomo/loomo_cfg.yaml)  and launch the script to run the algorithm on loomo
 `python3 src/PostureTrack/loomo.py`

 ---